Vegetarian Bean Patty Recipe

-How to Make a Scrumptious Veggie Bean Burger
+How to Make a Scrumptious Veggie Bean Patty

-I was somewhat of a skeptic when someone first offered to let me try a veggie bean burger.
-Well that was until I tried them, now I eat these healthy burgers all the time.
-They are so easy to make and very tasty, there is so much more texture and robust flavors in a veggie bean burger, than you will ever find in your average everyday meat burger.
+I was somewhat of a skeptic when someone first offered to let me try a vegetarian bean patty Well that was until I tried them, now I eat these healthy burger alternatives all the time.
+They are so easy to make and very tasty, there is a much smoother texture and robust flavors in a veggie bean patty than you will ever find in your average everyday meat burger.

-The reason the taste of a veggie bean burger is so much more bold, is because instead of all the spices being washed away by tons of animal fat and grease, like the ones found in your typical meat burger, the beans actually absorb all the spices and make them that much more flavorful.
+The reason the taste of a veggie bean patty is so much more bold, is because instead of all the spices being washed away by tons of animal fat and grease, like the ones found in your typical meat burger, the beans actually absorb all the spices and make them so much more flavorful.

 Below is a recipe on how to make a delicious veggie bean burger.